Best Car Insurance

 Aren’t too concerned about their own car, as it’s not covered under this policy.
 This might be suited to drivers with cheaper, older cars they’re not sentimentally attached to - with the exception of vintage cars, which are usually expensive to insure.

-Third party property, fire and theft insurance: The next best thing after comprehensive cover · See All
+Third Party Property, Fire and Theft Car Insurance: The next best thing after comprehensive cover · See all

 This level includes everything provided by Third Party Property Damage Insurance.
 It additionally covers you if your car is stolen or burned.
 In limited cases, third party property, fire and theft insurance can cover you if you aren’t at fault and your car incurs damage caused by an uninsured driver.